Answers to some frequently asked questions.

-This is the new name for financial statements for Tier 3 and Tier 4 charities as these charities' statements now also include non-financial information in the form of a 'statement of service performance'.
-A performance report is a set of statements that collectively tells a charity’s story over the financial year.
+This is the name for the information Tier 3 and Tier 4 charities file in addition to their Annual Return.
+It is called a “Performance Report” rather than “financial statement” as it also includes non-financial information in the form of a 'statement of service performance'.
+A Performance Report is a set of statements that collectively tells a charity’s story over the past financial year.

 What is a reporting entity?

 A registered charity is a reporting entity.
 Some charities set up different entities to carry out their various activities (for example, a second hand shop, or a trust to manage properties).
 For the purposes of financial reporting, these things are considered part of the ‘reporting entity’ and you need to include information about them in your performance report.
 You should carefully consider whether any entities associated with your charity are under your control and should therefore be included.

 How have you ensured the Annual Return changes are acceptable to the sector?